michael-ritter/jupyterhub-combopt-ma4502/docs/docs/add_users.md

 ![Sample Notebook Running with Code](images/nb_sample_code.png)

 After messing around with a Jupyter notebook and making sure that imports and plots work correctly, shut down your notebook server.
-This action does not shut down the Digital Ocean server running JupyterHub, it just shuts down the server (running on the Digital Ocean server) that serves Jupyter notebooks for the user you logged in as.
+This action does not shut down the virtual machine / server running JupyterHub, it just shuts down the server (running on the virtual machine / server) that serves Jupyter notebooks for the user you logged in as.

 Click the [Control Pannel] button in the upper right-hand corner of the Jupyter notebook.